bosecodes/DL-with-Python/README.md

 # ML-with-Python
-A sampling of IPython notebooks, which is populated with ML models,
+A sampling of IPython notebooks, which is populated with DL models,
----> Linear regression
----> Logistic regression
+---> Starting out with TF 1.0
 ---> Neural Nets
 ---> Convolutional Neural Nets
 ---> Recurrent Neural Networks